ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python5.md

 6. Create a new SeqRecord and write it to the output file if the trimmed sequence length is greater than or equal to the minimum length threshold.
 7. Do this for all the records.
 8. Close your files.

+## bamnostic and pysam

+For some reason, Biopython does not do sequence alignment files (different from multiple alignment files), so typically people use a package called "pysam" for those files.
+However, pysam (for some reason) does not seem to install on Windows, so we are going to use a package called "bamnostic" instead, which is very similar to pysam, but will run on Windows.